 Effects of having a Marijuana habit

 Although those who have an addiction often only think about the positive feelings using the drug will provide for them in the short term, long-term use can lead to individuals being negatively affected by side effects of use that they never knew existed.
 Short-term symptoms include loss of coordination and memory, altered perception of time, difficulties with thinking or processing, and changes in mood.
 Using marijuana long-term can lead to several unwanted symptoms including cognitive impairment and respiratory issues.

 Although many individuals use marijuana to help them cope with their anxiety or depression, smoking marijuana has been linked to worsening symptoms of anxiety, depression, and schizophrenia.
 To cope without marijuana after developing physical dependency and psychological addiction can seem harmful to mental health in the short term, but recovery from marijuana addiction is worth it in the long term.
-Many individuals say that once they experience detox from marijuana and are finally sober, they have a new outlook on life and finally feel free.
+Many individuals say that once they experience marijuana rehab and are finally sober, they have a new outlook on life and finally feel free.

 Finding help begins with Archstone Behavioral Health

 Reaching out for help is your first step in recovering from addiction.
 Substance use disorder doesn’t happen overnight; recovery also takes time.
 Give your brain and body time to heal.
 Reaching out for help is the only way for many people to regain control of their lives.
-Since 2001, our marijuana detox Florida center offered one-on-one care through an individualized treatment plan that creates a comfort zone for the patient under our treatment.
+Since 2001, our marijuana addiction treatment Florida center offered one-on-one care through an individualized treatment plan that creates a comfort zone for the patient under our treatment.
 Contact Archstone Behavioral Health in Lantana, FL, today at 561.631.9478 to find out more about whether our addiction treatment programs are right for you or your loved one.
 Tackle addiction head-on and start living a healthier, happier life today.

 How to find Archstone?

 How long does marijuana detox in Florida last?